 Prebiotics are foods that feed the bacteria in your gut, thus promoting the growth of beneficial microbes.
 These foods are actually not digestible by human cells and we need them for the purpose of fueling our microbiome.

-Certain prebiotics have also been found to help reduce insulin, triglycerides and cholesterol levels in people who are overweight and obese.
+Certain prebiotics has also been found to help reduce insulin, triglycerides, and cholesterol levels in people who are overweight and obese.
 (9, 10, 11, 12, 13)

 #2 Increase Intake Of Probiotics